tunroam/paper/intersection_report_spec/306supplicant.md

 11443a@<ADDRESS-VPN-SERVER>
 ```

-where `<ADDRESS-VPN-SERVER>` is an IP address or FQDN (fully qualified domain name).
+where `<ADDRESS-VPN-SERVER>` is an IP address or fully qualified domain name (FQDN).

 The password field needs to have the value "password",
-to allow the authentication server to complete the CHAP
+to allow the authentication server to complete the
-(Challenge-Handshake Authentication Protocol) procedure.
+Challenge-Handshake Authentication Protocol (CHAP) procedure.

 #### validate_certificate = true